TIN0-m/Home-Lab/Logical-Flow.md

 # Logical Flow
 This section will provide a clear overview of the event and incident lifecycle as it unfolds in the simulated Security Operations Center (SOC) environment.

-Attack Simulation (Atomic Red Team):
+## Attack Simulation (Atomic Red Team):

+**Action:**
-Action: You execute an Atomic Red Team test (e.g., Mimikatz, command and control simulation) on a Windows endpoint within your VPC.
+You execute an Atomic Red Team test (e.g., Mimikatz, command and control simulation) on a Windows endpoint within your VPC.
+**Output:**

-Output: Generates malicious activity and associated telemetry.
+Generates malicious activity and associated telemetry.

-Endpoint Telemetry & Initial Detection (Limacharlie):
+## Endpoint Telemetry & Initial Detection (Limacharlie):

+**Action:**
-Action: The Limacharlie agent on the endpoint captures rich telemetry (process creation, network connections, file changes, etc.) related to the Atomic Red Team activity.
+The Limacharlie agent on the endpoint captures rich telemetry (process creation, network connections, file changes, etc.) related to the Atomic Red Team activity.
 Limacharlie's built-in rules perform initial detection.
+**Output:**

-Output: High-fidelity endpoint events, logs, and potential alerts.
+High-fidelity endpoint events, logs, and potential alerts.

-Log Ingestion & SIEM (Wazuh):
+## Log Ingestion & SIEM (Wazuh):

-Action:
+**Action:**

-Wazuh agents on endpoints and servers (including Active Directory) collect system logs, application logs, and any additional logs not covered by Limacharlie (or could be configured to send Limacharlie alerts).
+- Wazuh agents on endpoints and servers (including Active Directory) collect system logs, application logs, and any additional logs not covered by Limacharlie (or could be configured to send Limacharlie alerts).

-Wazuh also ingests AWS CloudTrail, VPC Flow Logs, and Active Directory security logs.
+- Wazuh also ingests AWS CloudTrail, VPC Flow Logs, and Active Directory security logs.

-Wazuh's rules engine processes these logs for broader correlation and threat detection.
+- Wazuh's rules engine processes these logs for broader correlation and threat detection.

+**Output:**
-Output: Correlated events, normalized logs, and SIEM alerts.
+Correlated events, normalized logs, and SIEM alerts.

-Alert Aggregation & Orchestration (Tines):
+## Alert Aggregation & Orchestration (Tines):

+**Action:**
-Action: Both Limacharlie (for endpoint-specific high-fidelity alerts) and Wazuh (for broader SIEM alerts) are configured to send their critical alerts (via webhooks or API calls) to Tines.
+- Both Limacharlie and Wazuh are configured to send their critical alerts to Tines.

-Tines receives these alerts and triggers pre-defined automation playbooks.
+- Tines receives these alerts and triggers pre-defined automation playbooks.

+**Output:**
-Output: Automated workflows initiated.
+Automated workflows initiated.

-Automated Response & Enrichment (Tines orchestrates):
+## Automated Response & Enrichment (Tines orchestrates):

-Action: Tines workflows perform actions such as:
+**Action:**

-TheHive Integration: Automatically creating a new alert/case in TheHive, populating it with details from the initial alert.
+- Automatically creating a new alert/case in TheHive, populating it with details from the initial alert.

-Threat Intelligence Enrichment: Querying external threat intelligence sources (e.g., VirusTotal, AbuseIPDB - not explicitly listed but a common SOAR action) for indicators (IPs, hashes) from the alert.
+- Threat Intelligence Enrichment: Querying external threat intelligence sources for indicators (IPs, hashes) from the alert.

-Active Directory Response: Interacting with Active Directory to disable a compromised user account or reset a password if the alert warrants it.
+- Interacting with Active Directory to disable a compromised user account or reset a password if the alert warrants it.

-Notification: Sending a notification to a security team channel (e.g., Slack, email - not explicitly listed but a common SOAR action).
+- Sending a notification to a security team channel.

+**Output:**
-Output: Enriched incident data, automated containment/response actions.
+Enriched incident data, automated containment/response actions.

-Incident Case Management (TheHive):
+## Incident Case Management (TheHive):

+**Action:**
-Action: Analysts use TheHive to review the automatically created cases, investigate further, add observables, collaborate with team members, and document the investigation and resolution steps.
+Analysts use TheHive to review the automatically created cases, investigate further, add observables, collaborate with team members, and document the investigation and resolution steps.

+**Output:**
-Output: Managed incident lifecycle, documented investigation.
+Managed incident lifecycle, documented investigation.

-Analyst Feedback/Refinement:

-Action: Based on investigations, analysts might refine detection rules in Limacharlie or Wazuh, or improve automation playbooks in Tines.
+Analyst Feedback/Refinement: Based on investigations, analysts might refine detection rules in Limacharlie or Wazuh, or improve automation playbooks in Tines.